NimishaChavan/newRemoteRepo./README.md

 # newRemoteRepo.
-this is a class
+this is a class.
-devops class is going on
+devops class is going on.